Pitch-shifting and harmonizer pedals are not for everyone but can be invaluable tools for those of us who get to know and love their sound.

-The Electro-Harmonix Pitch Fork (link to check the price on Amazon) is small but incredibly versatile in its functionality.
+The Electro-Harmonix Pitch Fork is small but incredibly versatile in its functionality.

 The EHX Pitch Fork has a pretty cool design.
 We can use it to pitch our signal up, down, or up and down simultaneously.
 The shifting options are accessed via the toggle switch on the pedal.